 National, regional and global approaches are needed to achieve universal access to HIV/STI prevention, treatment, care and support for all key populations.
 Global policy changes for sex workers, people using drugs and lesbian, gay, bisexual and transgender (LGBT) people need to be fuelled from the community level and civil society organisations can scale up their advocacy and services when policy barriers are addressed and removed.

-We work in 15 countries as well as on global advocacy work.
-The lessons learned from our in-country projects feed into a body of evidence for our global level advocacy.
+Supported by global and regional level work, Bridging the Gaps works with over 80 partner organisations in 15 countries in three regions.
+The lessons learnt from our in-country projects feed into a body of evidence for our global level advocacy.
 At the same time, global best practice will be shared to support our national projects.

 Meaningful involvement of key populations and people living with HIV

-As an alliance of nine organisations and networks, working together with more than 70 grassroots organisations in 15 countries, Bridging the Gaps enables a dynamic interaction between experiences from the programme countries and global level advocacy while ensuring meaningful participation of key populations and people living with HIV.
+Bridging the Gaps enables a dynamic interaction between experiences from the programme countries and global level advocacy while ensuring meaningful participation of key populations, including those living with HIV.